 Foreign entities and individuals only if they conduct a trade or business in the UAE in an ongoing or regular manner.

 Businesses engaged in real estate management, construction, development, agency and brokerage activities.

 Below are the rules regarding exemptions from the corporate tax.

 Businesses engaged in the extraction of natural resources are exempt from CT as these businesses will remain subject to the current Emirate level corporate taxation.

 Dividends and capital gains earned by a UAE business from its qualifying shareholdings will be exempt from CT.

 Qualifying intra-group transactions and reorganizations will not be subject to CT, provided the necessary conditions are met.

 Additionally, CT will not apply to:

-A foreign investor’s income earned from dividends, capital gains, interest, royalties, and other investment returns investment in real estate by individuals in their personal capacity dividends, capital gains, and other income earned by individuals from owning shares or other securities in their personal capacity.
+an individual earnings salary and other employment income, whether received from the public or the private sector interest and other income earned by an individual from bank deposits or saving schemes a foreign investor’s income earned from dividends, capital gains, interest, royalties and other investment returns investment in real estate by individuals in their personal capacity dividends, capital gains and other income earned by individuals from owning shares or other securities in their personal capacity.

 Federal Tax Authority (FTA) will be responsible for the administration, collection and enforcement of the CT.
 FTA will soon provide more references and guides about corporate tax and information on how to register and file returns on its website.